Pokémon Colosseum: Story

-The game begins with a cold open in which Wes infiltrates Team Snagem's hideout and steals their portable Snag Machine before leaving the organization, blowing up the hideout as he escapes.
-Passing through the Outskirt Stand, a dilapidated train engine in the middle of the desert that has been converted into a shop, Wes proceeds to the oasis-like Phenac City in time to see two men named Folly and Trudly dragging a sack.
-After defeating them in battle, Wes unties the sack to find Rui, a girl who was kidnapped because she saw a black aura on a Pokémon.
-They meet the mayor, Es Cade, and report the incident, and while Es Cade expresses skepticism over Rui's claim, he promises that he will launch an investigation.
-Upon leaving Es Cade's, Team Snagem grunts find Wes and Rui and reveal to Rui that Wes once worked for Team Snagem as a Snagger, a specialist in Pokémon thievery.
+The game begins with a cold open in which Wes infiltrates Team Snagem's hideout and steals their portable Snag Machine before leaving the organization, blowing up their hideout as he escapes.
+Passing through the Outskirt Stand, a dilapidated train engine in the middle of the desert that has been converted into a shop, Wes proceeds to the oasis-like Phenac City and sees two men named Folly and Trudly dragging a sack.
+After defeating them in battle, Wes opens the sack to find Rui, a girl who was kidnapped because she witnessed an unusually violent Pokémon that exuded a black aura visible only to her.
+They meet the mayor, Es Cade, and report the incident, and while Es Cade expresses skepticism over Rui's claim, he promises to launch an investigation.
+Upon leaving Es Cade's, Team Snagem grunts find Wes and Rui and reveal to Rui that Wes once worked for Team Snagem as a snagger, a specialist in Pokémon thievery.
 Shortly after defeating one of the grunts, Wes and Rui encounter Folly and Trudly in Es Cade's house and meets their boss, Miror B., who quickly leaves.
-Trudly battles Wes with the black-aura-emanating Pokémon Rui saw before.
-Rui urges Wes to snag it from Trudly, and after he does so, she asks him to join forces with her in finding and snagging the remaining Pokémon with black auras, which he continues to do throughout their journey.
+Trudly battles Wes with the unusual Pokémon Rui saw before.
+Rui urges Wes to snag it from Trudly, and after he does so, she asks him to join forces with her in finding and snagging the remaining Pokémon with black auras (later named Shadow Pokémon), which he continues to do throughout their journey.

 After leaving Phenac, Wes visits Pyrite Town, where Rui was kidnapped.
-In Pyrite, Wes and Rui find that the black aura Pokémon, known as Shadow Pokémon, are being openly distributed to winners of the town's Colosseum tournament by Miror B., who is part of a secret criminal organization known as Cipher.
+In Pyrite, Wes and Rui find that Shadow Pokémon are being openly distributed to winners of the town's Colosseum tournament by Miror B., who is part of a secret criminal organization known as Cipher.
 The local police force is powerless to stop the practice, so Wes and Rui see Duking, an influential man in Pyrite who runs the Colosseum.
-However, Miror B. has kidnapped Duking's Pokémon as a hostage, so Duking asks Wes to enter the tournament so he can infiltrate Miror B.'s operation.
+However, Miror B. has kidnapped Duking's Pokémon as a hostage, so Duking asks Wes to enter the next tournament and infiltrate Miror B.'s operation.
 Wes enters the Colosseum challenge and wins, but he is recognized once he is escorted inside Cipher's Pyrite building.
 Wes and Rui then battle their way through the building and the maze-like Pyrite Cave set in the cliff face behind it.
-Eventually, they face and defeat Miror B. and free Duking's Pokémon, ousting Miror B. from Pyrite.
+Eventually, they battle and defeat Miror B. and free Duking's Pokémon, ousting Miror B. from Pyrite.
 A team of kids working in Duking's house introduce themselves as members of an anti-Cipher news network, known as the Kids Grid, who pledge their help to Wes and Rui.